 If there is one thing I have learned since I began this whole low-carb slash ancestral health journey, it’s that there is almost no piece of information, from any source that is sacred, trust worthy, or absolutely true.
 What if sugar actually wasn’t as bad as everyone says it is?

 Just last week on February 22nd 2012, Stephan Guyenet of Whole Health Source, posted an article entitled simply “Is Sugar Fattening”, that addresses this sensitive question at length.
 The article is pretty lengthy, so I’ll include a few excerpts and the conclusions here, but you should really take the time to read it for yourself.
-Stephan includes a few charts and graphs that I won’t show you here.
+Stephan includes a few charts and graphs that I won’t

 “Primate and Human Evolutionary History with Sugar

 The earliest primates living more than 60 million years ago likely subsisted on fruit, leaves and insects, as most primates do today (Richard Klein.
 The Human Career.
 2009).
 Chimpanzees and bonobos, our closest living primate relatives (~6 million years of divergence), are mostly frugivorous, meaning they’re fruit eaters that obtain much of their energy from fruit sugars.
 For what it’s worth (perhaps not much), these primates are both extremely lean in the wild.
 It’s likely that our last common ancestor with them relied heavily on fruit.